Archibald Eden: First World War

-I remain, yours faithfully,

-A. J. F. Eden, Major

-Commanding 52nd Oxford & Bucks L.I."

-On 4 September 1915 Eden’s personal diary contained the following entry regarding the preparations for the Battle of Loos:“Very large fatigue parties found by the Regiment to-night - 3 or 4 platoons at a time - in the trenches and at the bomb store.
-We are going to use gas, though the word must not be breathed.
-The whole thing is an absolute secret.
-The cylinders were brought up by rail to within a mile of the village, whence they were transferred in transport wagons to a rendezvous about two miles from the front trenches.
-Then each cylinder (commonly called a “rat”) was carried on men’s shoulders, with other men in relief; the carrying parties conveying their awkward loads not only noiselessly but with the greatest care.”On the 25 October 1915 he was hospitalised once again, returning to command on the 8–10 November 1915.
+On 4 September 1915 Eden’s personal diary contained the following entry regarding the preparations for the Battle of Loos:

+On 25 October 1915 he was hospitalised once again, returning to command on the 8–10 November 1915.
 He was mentioned again by Field Marshal French in his 30 November 1915 despatch and as of 15 December 1915 his battalion was part of the 5th Infantry Brigade with Eden in command of the battalion under Brigadier-General Corkran.
 His rank was increased to full Lieutenant-Colonel on 9 February 1916, backdated to the 18 September 1915.

 In early 1916 Eden received a letter from then-Lieutenant-General Horne praising his battalion and regiment.
-An excerpt published in The Oxford Chronicle read as follows:"I wish I had the opportunity of seeing you to thank all ranks of the 52nd for all that they have done for me.
-It has been a great honour to be associated with a battalion with such grand traditions, and I cannot say more than that I am confident that you have all not only maintained, but added, to those traditions.
-I am very grateful for the good work done, gallant fighting, and loyal support of the 52nd, and I wish you farewell and all good fortune.
-I hope we may be associated again before long."He was awarded the Distinguished Service Order on 3 June 1916 and was mentioned in despatches by General Haig on 13 June 1916.
+An excerpt published in The Oxford Chronicle read as follows:

+He was awarded the Distinguished Service Order on 3 June 1916 and was mentioned in despatches by General Haig on 13 June 1916.